Cause and effects of Tennis Elbow

 - Take more frequent breaks.

-Why was it named “Tennis Elbow”?
+Why was Lateral Epicondylitis Named “Tennis Elbow”?

 Tennis elbow or lateral epicondylitis is a set of conditions that refers to discomfort, soreness or pain in the outer part of the elbow.
 In 1873, Renton wrote a paper about lateral elbow pain resulting from excessive hand use.
 The good doctor called this condition “writers elbow.”
 However, the term “writers elbow” did not get much traction and it was not until a few years later when tennis matches started.
 With the launch of “Lawn Tennis,” the athletes began to complain of persistent soreness and pain along the lateral aspect of their elbows.